-Buncombe Commissioners commit to re-evaluate restaurant restrictions before Jan.
+Buncombe Commissioners commit to re-evaluating restaurant restrictions before Jan.
 22, 2021.

 Dec.
 23, 2020

-Buncombe County, City of Asheville, and Town of Montreat will move to add more stringent measures in an effort to slow the spread of COVID-19.
+Buncombe County, the City of Asheville, and the Town of Montreat will move to add more stringent measures in an effort to slow the spread of COVID-19.

 - Lowers the number for an indoor mass gathering for social gatherings with individuals from outside your household from 10 persons to 2 persons